News

 The newest innovation in hair transplantation is Direct Hair Implantation (DHI), where grafts are removed from the donor zone individually with 1mm punches for an invisible extraction without undetectable scars.
 Once counted and organized, they are then directly implanted (hence the name) into the bald areas using a pen-like tool.
 The DHI method allows for less graft handling, higher numbers of hairs transplanted, better density and higher graft survival.

-This patient had come to us after an FUT surgery, with minimal growth.
 His first Direct Hair Implantation (DHI) surgery was focused on filling the hairline area, then the second transplant focused on filling the vertex and crown.
 By carefully selecting the donor hairs, the back of the scalp grows evenly, without scars or gaps.